 Love In the Name of Christ of Nacogdoches wants to share the gospel of Jesus Christ and serve individuals and families in need.
 They represent churches that want to journey with people while they work toward self-sufficiency.
 They want to show Love through building relationships, and furthering Christ’s kingdom.
 One call to Love INC’s Clearinghouse directs individuals to their application process; a place where help awaits, whether that is through Love INC or a local church.

 The Backpack Food Ministry provides bags of nutritious food for children to take home over the weekend.
 Each week, bags are filled with nutritious food and a Bible story/activity.
 Students take them home each Friday to tide them over until they return to school Monday morning.

-Baptist Student Ministry / Hunter Fountain
+Baptist Student Ministry at SFA

 The Baptist Student Ministry at Stephen F. Austin State University is dedicated to providing ministries and opportunities that allow students to grow in Christ, serve, and go into the world to share the love of Jesus.

 Christian Women's Job Corp

 With the transforming power of God’s love, Christian Women’s Job Corps (CWJC) ministers to women by providing life skills, job readiness training, and Bible study in a Christ-centered environment.
 Woman to woman, CWJC empowers participants to build a foundation for successful employment and pursuing their life goals, whether it is a better job, a better education, or a better life.

 HOPE Food Bank